NickyFrs/hma-bds/README.md

 - Home page - Two call to action sections, a small intro to the company, a section of the lessons provided, a Home Tuition video promo and a quick booking trial form.
 - About page - Talk about hoe the company came to be and their values.
 - Contact page - Allows the user to get in contact for business services.
-- Showcases photos and information about the teachers as well a images for the instruments the school teaches.
+- Showcases photos and information about the teachers as well as images for the instruments the school teaches.
-- Provide an option for people contact the school.
+- Provides an option for people to contact the school.

 ### Future Features
 ---
-- Pages for each one of the tutor with more details of their experices.
+- Pages for each one of the tutors with more details of their experiences.
 - Create pages for more school services and price information
-- A blog space for sharing stories and from those create an acknowledge or recommended section in the Home page
+- A blog space for sharing stories and from those, create an acknowledgements or recommended section in the Home page
-- Create a account section for pupil to sign up and communicate with teachers, school, see grades, and book lessons.
+- Create an account section for pupils to sign up and communicate with teachers, see grades, and book lessons.

 ## Testing
 ---
- A numbe r of testing was carried out once the website was completed.
-An Spreadsheet and PDFs files where created for all the tests and can be found in the folder Test-Validation [https://github.com/NickyFrs/hma-bds/tree/main/Test-Validation](https://github.com/NickyFrs/hma-bds/tree/main/Test-Validation).
+ A number of testing was carried out once the website was complete.
+A spreadsheet and PDFs files were created for all the tests and can be found in the folder Test-Validation [https://github.com/NickyFrs/hma-bds/tree/main/Test-Validation](https://github.com/NickyFrs/hma-bds/tree/main/Test-Validation).

 **Validations**

-- The css stylesheet was inputted directly into the W3C CSS validator and approved for all 3 pages.
+- The css stylesheet was input directly into the W3C CSS validator and approved for all three pages.
-- All pages - index.html, about.html and contact.html - were inputted directly into the W3C Markup validator.
+- All pages - index.html, about.html and contact.html - were input directly into the W3C Markup validator.
 Errors and warnings for each page were addressed and then the page was rechecked through the validator.
 The process was repeated until no warning remained.
 - A css stylesheet was created for each .html page.
 - Color Contrast Validation carried out.
 - Lighthouse Extended Report for performance produced.